-To kick off their social studies unit this September, kindergarteners got to go on a campus-wide scavenger hunt!
+To kick off their social studies unit this September, kindergarteners went on a campus-wide scavenger hunt!

 Graland Country Day School is a private school in Denver, Colorado, serving students in preschool, kindergarten, elementary, and middle school.
 Founded in Denver in 1927, Graland incorporates a rich, experiential learning approach in a traditional classroom setting, emphasizing the development of globally and socially conscious leaders who excel academically.